RonNewcomb/asdf/README.md

 innerHTML as a prop isn't supported.

-Unlike uif and 2if we don't code up loading html 5 custom tags.
+Unlike uif and 2if we don't code up loading HTML5 custom tags.
 The component rendering is purely just functions.